scott45/checkpoint2-bucketlist/README.md

 ### Runing Tests
 The application tests are based on python’s unit testing framework unittest.
-To run tests with nose, run `nosetests`
+To run tests with nose, run `nosetests tests`

 ## Credits (Best practices)